Photo © Gary John Norman / Getty Images

 Sailing in inland/coastal waters (within three nautical miles of shore) is considered a Level 1 activity and is automatically covered, but you’ll still need to list it when you purchase your policy.
 However, you will need to pay an additional premium to be covered for Level 2 activities like sailing outside coastal waters and Level 3 activities like swimming outside coastal waters.
 If you are planning to participate in an activity that isn’t listed in our policy wording, you will need to contact us to determine if you will be covered.

 Nomads tip: World Nomads Travel Insurance can also cover your travels within Canada!
-Your Government Health Plan is limited once you leave your province.
+Your Government Health Insurance Plan provides limited, if any, emergency medical coverage once you leave your province.
 Your travel insurance plan can protect your domestic travels, too, while outside your home province.

 What may not be covered when sailing?